 Network Ports and Protocols

-Your workstations, servers, network domain controllers and applications need to validate the revocation status of the PIV certificates and all intermediate certificate authority certificates.
-In addition, the certificate chain path building may retrieve and download the intermediate certificate authority certificates.
+Your workstations, servers, network domain controllers, and applications need to validate the revocation status of the PIV certificates and all intermediate certificate authority (CA) certificates.
+In addition, the certificate chain path building may retrieve and download the intermediate CA certificates.

 Verifying and Troubleshooting

 Non-accessible endpoints for the web services due to firewalls blocking access is a very common root cause for errors.
 If you encounter user errors including “Cannot validate” and similar domain controller errors, your first troubleshooting step should be to verify your network and access.

 nslookup and certutil are your friendly tools